 If a child is not suffering or likely to suffer from harm, or in immediate danger, where possible speak to the DSL first to agree a course of action.
-For referral, consent from parents/carers is not necessary and should not be sought before referral.

-If, in exceptional circumstances, the DSL is not available, this should not delay appropriate action being taken.
+If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
 Speak to a member of the senior leadership team and/or seek advice from local authority children's social care.
 Make a referral to local authority children's social care directly, if appropriate (see 'Referral' above).
 Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
 This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team.

-The Department for Education also has a dedicated telephone helpline (020 7340 7264) which school staff can call to raise concerns about extremism with respect to a child.
+The Department for Education also has a dedicated telephone helpline, 020 7340 7264, which school staff can call to raise concerns about extremism with respect to a pupil.
 You can also email counter.extremism@education.gov.uk.
 Note that this is not for use in emergency situations.